josejavierlop/city-route-ms/README.md

 - ELK (Elastic Search, Logstash, Kibana) system should be in place in order to monitor logs of distributed system.
 - Cloud config is in place but it is not configured to use a GIT repository using ssh keys, that should be the production configuration.
 - Many components are configured by default (Like Riboon load balance method, timeouts...), this should be properly configured based on network topology.
+- Security is implemented using basic security with hardcoded user and password in code.
+Of course this should be changed to [OAuth2 with credentials in database and JWT access tokens](https://spring.io/guides/tutorials/spring-boot-oauth2/) .

 ## Pipeline proposal for application